18 Meanings

 Did the wine make her dream

-Of the far distant spring
+Of the far, distant spring?

-Or a bed full of hens
+Or a bed full of hens?

-Or the ghost of a friend
+Or the ghost of a friend?

-All the while that she wept
+All the while that she wept,

-She had a gun by her bed
+She'd a gun by her bed

-And a letter he wrote
+And the letter he wrote

 From a dry, foundered boat